If you have questions regarding this policy or our handling of your personal information, please email us at firstname.lastname@example.org.

 - the content of any messages you send using the Huggg Service.

-This information (and any payment information) may be collected by us or on our behalf by our third-party partners from time to time.
-You are not required to provide any of this information but, if you do not, we may not be able to provide you with the requested services.
+This information (and any payment information) may be collected by us or on our behalf by our third-party partners (such as payment services providers and other software services, including telecommunications services) from time to time.

 with whom is your personal information shared?